Battle of Saipan: 1–6 July: Pursuit into northern Saipan

 Saitō intended to form a new line in northern Saipan that would be anchored on Tanapag on the west, running southeast to a village called Tarahoho, and through to the east coast.
-He wasn't able to.
-His army's cohesion was disintegrating: Some of the remaining forces retreated north, others holed up in whatever caves they could find, others put up disorganized resistance where they were.
+He was not able to.
+His army's cohesion was disintegrating.
+Some of the remaining forces retreated north, some holed up in whatever caves they could find, and others put up disorganized resistance where they were.
 During 2–4 July, the 2nd Marine Division took the ruins of Garapan and its harbor.
 The 4th Marine Division quickly moved north on the west coast in the face of light resistance.
 As Saitō's attempt to form the defense line collapsed, he eventually moved his final headquarters near Makunsha village on the west coast north of Tanapag.

 On 4 July, the 27th Infantry Division and 4th Marine Division headed northwest.
 The 27th division reached the west coast at Flores Point, south of Tanapag, cutting off any Japanese retreating from Garapan.

 The 2nd Marine Division no longer faced organized resistance, and went into reserve.
 The 27th Infantry Division was to move up the east coast toward Tanapag, and the 4th Marine Division would advance northwest.
 On 5 July, the 27th Infantry Division encountered strong resistance in a narrow canyon on the east coast north of Tanapag that they dubbed "Harikari Gulch", which expanded into a two-day battle.